Ancreem/PROYECTO-SQL-BICICLETERIA/README.md

    	DELIMITER //
    	create procedure metoPago_en_sucursal_cliente(in direccionSucursal varchar(90), in nombreTargeta varchar(90))
    	begin
-   	 select id, nombre AS nombre_cliente
+   	 select id, nombre as nombre_cliente
        from cliente
        where id IN (
            select f.clienteId